Flau'jae Johnson

-Flau'jae Monae Johnson (flaw-JAY; born November 3, 2003) is an American college basketball player for the LSU Tigers and a rapper.
+Flau'jae Monae Johnson (flaw-JAY; born November 3, 2003) is an American rapper and professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA).
+She played college basketball for the LSU Tigers.

 Early life

 Johnson was born on November 3, 2003, in Savannah, Georgia.
 Her father, Jason Johnson, was a rap musician who performed under the name Camoflauge.
 He was shot and killed in May 2003, about six months before her birth, in a case that remains unsolved.
 Lakia Brooks, Flau'Jae's mother, said that her given name is a tribute to her late father. “[Before he died] we argued 3 to 4 days about that name.
 But after he passed away, like a month later, I was like, ‘This is the last big decision that he's going to have to make for her.’”

 Johnson grew up playing baseball as a pitcher and was the only girl on her team.
 She played basketball for Sprayberry High School in Marietta, Georgia.
 As a senior, Johnson was named Region 6-6A Player of the Year, and she left as her school's all-time leading scorer.
 She earned most valuable player honors at the Jordan Brand Classic after scoring 27 points, and played in the McDonald's All-American Game.
 Johnson was also the only girl to play in the Iverson Classic.
 Her number was retired by Sprayberry, and she became the first girl to receive the honor.